raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The MESSAGE ID, QR, Opcode and RCODE fields have their usual meanings {{!RFC1035}}.

+The RCODE in a request message (QR=0) MUST be zero.
+If a client or server receives a request message (QR=0) where the RCODE is not zero, this is a fatal error and it MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-The Z bits are currently unused, and SHOULD be set to zero (0) in requests and responses unless re-defined in a later specification.
+The Z bits are currently unused, and in both requests and responses the Z bits SHOULD be set to zero (0) on transmission and silently ignored on reception, unless a future document specifies otherwise.

 ## Message Handling

-On a connection between a client and server that support Session Signaling, either end may unilaterally send Session Signaling messages at any point in the lifetime of a session, and therefore either client or server may be the initiator of a message.
+On a connection between a client and server that support Session Signaling, once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.
 The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).

-<<TODO: Specify behaviour on receipt of a message from an initiator with the QR
-bit set to 1, etc.>>

-Every Session Signaling request message MUST elicit a response (which MUST have the same ID in the DNS message header as in the request).
+Every Session Signaling request message (QR=0) MUST elicit a response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.

-<< RB: should the presence of a SS message create a "sequencing point",
-such that all pending responses must be answered?
-SC: I do not believe so.
-We can define an explicit SS "sequencing point" opcode for this if necessary. >>
+An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request.
+At the very least, this means that a MESSAGE ID MUST NOT be reused while the initiator is waiting for a response to its request.
+For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the subscription MUST NOT be reused for as long as the subscription is active.

+The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
+For example, it is *not* an error for both client and server to send a request message with the same ID.
+In effect, the 16-bit MESSAGE ID combined with the identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a session.

+If a client or server receives a response (QR=1) where the MESSAGE ID does not match any of its outstanding operations, this is a fatal error and it MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-The RCODE value in a response uses a subset of the standard (non-extended) RCODE values from the IANA DNS RCODEs registry, interpreted as follows:
+The RCODE value in a response may be one of the following values:

 | Code | Mnemonic | Description |
 |-----:|----------|-------------|